controversial/wikipedia-map/README.md

 #To Do
 - [ ] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
 This will be accomplished by highlighting all nodes and edges taken in blues, instead of oranges.
 - [ ] mobile optimization?
 Not sure how easy it is with `vis.js`.
-- [ ] `.gitignore`-ify the libraries directory, no reason for it to be in here when I didn't write that stuff.
+- [x] `.gitignore`-ify the libraries directory, no reason for it to be in here when I didn't write that stuff.
+- [ ] Remove dependance on wordwrap, jQuery, and tinycolor

 #Credits
 Powered mainly by [vis.js](visjs.org) and [BeautifulSoup](crummy.com/software/BeautifulSoup/), with only minor usage of other libraries ([tinycolor](github.com/bgrins/TinyColor), [jQuery](jquery.com), and [wordwrap](phpjs.org/functions/wordwrap)).